onedata/onedata-documentation/GUIDELINES.md

 ## Writing tone

+* Be concise and try to pass condensed knowledge in as little text as possible.

 * Always use the second person and imperative mood to address the user.
 Don't be overly polite (avoid using `please` when giving commands).